openmind-consortium/Analysis-rcs-data/README.md

    - `Adaptive_Ld1_highThreshold`: The high threshold value
    - `Adaptive_Ld1_lowThreshold`: The low threshold value
    - `Adaptive_Ld1_output`: The linear discriminant output

-## Key functions and demo scripts
-- **ProcessRCS**: Wrapper script for importing raw .JSON files from RC+S, parsing into Matlab table format, and handling missing packets / harmonizing timestamps across data streams
-- **DEMO_LoadRCS**: Demo script for loading AllDataTables.mat (saved output from ProcessRCS) and creating combinedDataTable, and converting sparse matrics into tables and creating debugTable
-- **DEMO_LoadDebugTable**: Demo script for loading AllDataTables.mat (saved output from ProcessRCS), converting sparse matrics into tables, and creating debugTable

 ## How to get a time value for each sample of data
 Ideally, there would be a value reported with each packet from which we could easily re-create unix time for each sample.
 Nominally, this would be `PacketGenTime`.
 However, upon inspection we see that: